Betsy Boze

-Dr. Betsy Vogel Boze (pronounced Bōz), is an American academic and higher education administrator who is currently serving as the ninth President of The College of The Bahamas.
+Betsy Vogel Boze (pronounced Bōz) is an American academic and higher education administrator who served as the ninth President of The College of The Bahamas between 2010 and 2014.
 Previously, she worked as a professor of marketing, department chair, dean, and CEO of Kent State University at Stark, before serving as the president of The College of The Bahamas.
 She is a senior fellow at the American Association of State Colleges and Universities (AASCU), that researches alternative revenue streams for public colleges and universities.